 Dr Sibson has now spent over two decades working on the application of MRI and other imaging modalities in the investigation of brain disease.
 Her research group has studied many different models of human disease, including multiple sclerosis, stroke, cerebral malaria, Alzheimer's disease and prion disease.
 Dr Sibson's research now focuses on secondary brain tumours (metastases).

 Professor Martin van den Bent serves as Head of the Neuro-Oncology Unit of the Daniel den Hoed Cancer Centre at Erasmus University Hospital, The Netherlands.
 He is a neurologist, specialising in neurological complications of cancer and in primary brain tumours.
 In the past, he has served as the Chair of the European Organisation of Research and Treatment of Cancer (EORTC) Brain Tumour Group as well as contributing to the Samantha Dickson Brain Tumour Trust's Scientific and Medical Advisory Board for several years.

 Professor van den Bent is the Principle Investigator of numerous phase two and three multi-centre clinical trials on primary brain tumours.
 His other research interests include prognostic markers in neuro-oncology and genetic changes that occur in brain tumours.

-Dr Ian Waddell has more than 22 years experience in the pharmaceutical industry.
+Dr Ian Waddell has more than 25 years experience in the pharmaceutical and research industry.
 Having managed and motivated large discovery based groups in both cardiovascular and oncology disease areas, he has a broad experience in all stages of modern drug discovery.